dapr/docs/howto/use-w3c-tracecontext/README.md

 This transformation of modern applications calls for a distributed tracing context propagation standard.

-[W3C Trace Context specification](https://www.w3.org/TR/trace-context/) defines a universally agreed-upon format for the exchange of trace context propagation data - referred to as trace context.
+[W3C trace context specification](https://www.w3.org/TR/trace-context/) defines a universally agreed-upon format for the exchange of trace context propagation data - referred to as trace context.
 Trace context solves the problems described above by

 * providing an unique identifier for individual traces and requests, allowing trace data of multiple providers to be linked together.
 * providing an agreed-upon mechanism to forward vendor-specific trace data and avoid broken traces when multiple tracing tools participate in a single transaction.